gruppler/PTN-Ninja/readme.md

 If there are any problems with the PTN, the FAB will turn red, and clicking it will display the error message(s).

-The **share** menu in the upper-right corner allows you to share the current PTN as a URL.
+The **share** menu in the upper-right corner allows you to do the following:
+- Share the current PTN as a URL.
 The PTN is compressed and is always up to date.
-You can also download the current PTN as a **.ptn** file.
+- Download the current PTN as a **.ptn** file.
+- Open a **.ptn** or **.txt** file from your system.
+(I agree, it doesn't belong under the "share" menu, but I didn't know where else to put it.)